andrewcaires/utils.js/README.md

 emitter.on('event', cb);
 ```

 - `EventEmitter.once` Adds the listener function to the end of the listeners array for the event named.
-The next time event is triggered, this listener is removed.
+The next time event is triggered, this listener is removed

 ```js
 const cb = (data) => {